GoblinArchives/LiminalHorror/Liminal Horror System/Rules Summary.md

 **STRESS & FALLOUT**
 <br> Player chooses from the [Stress Fallout](https://goblinarchives.github.io/LiminalHorror/Liminal%20Horror%20System/Stress%20and%20Fallout/) table when either:
-- Stress reduces a PC's HP to exactly 0
 - A PC takes critical stress (when they fail a CTRL save after it takes Ability damage)

 <br> Each Stress Fallout entry: